Flour Mill Community Farm

 The Flour Mill Community Farm (FMCF) is an urban farm project located in the Flour Mill neighbourhood of Sudbury, Ontario.
 The mission of the farm is to provide valuable employment experience to local youth, and to address food security while promoting food sovereignty for members of the surrounding low-income community.
 The FMCF promotes environmental sustainability through regenerative, ecological farming techniques which it teaches to participating youth.

-Fresh, ecologically raised produce is grown by the youth each year and is offered at affordable prices to those living near the farm through weekly markets.
-The farm produces hundreds of pounds of food each year, and has employed over 50 youth in Greater Sudbury.
+Fresh, ecologically raised produce is grown by the youth each year and is offered at pay-what-you-can prices to those living near the farm through weekly markets.
+The farm produces hundreds of pounds of food each year, and has employed over 70 youth in Greater Sudbury.

 Green Collar Days